 Other Experience, counsel to:

-Whirlpool Corp., a leading home appliance manufacturer, in the Russian merger control procedure in connection with the sale of its Embraco refrigeration compressors business to Nidec Corp., a leading comprehensive motor manufacturer for a range of applications worldwide.
+Whirlpool Corp., a leading home appliance manufacturer, in connection with the Russian merger control clearance related to the sale of its Embraco refrigeration compressors business to Nidec Corp., a leading comprehensive motor manufacturer for a range of applications worldwide.

-TPG and Lenta Ltd., which operates the largest hypermarket business in Russia, in the Russian merger control procedure in connection with the sale of TPG’s entire holding in Lenta Ltd. to Severgroup LLC, the private holding company of Mr. Alexey Mordashov, and a mandatory tender offer for all the remaining shares in Lenta Ltd. launched by Severgroup.
+TPG and Lenta Ltd., which operates the largest hypermarket business in Russia, in connection with the Russian merger control clearance related to the sale of TPG’s entire holding in Lenta Ltd. to Severgroup LLC, the private holding company of Mr. Alexey Mordashov, and a mandatory tender offer for all the remaining shares in Lenta Ltd. launched by Severgroup.

-IBM in relation to its $34 billion acquisition of RedHat, an open-source, enterprise software maker.
+IBM in connection with the Russian merger control clearance related to its $34 billion acquisition of RedHat, an open-source, enterprise software maker.

 Several telecom players in relation to analysis of applicability of GDPR requirements to Russian telecom operations and compliance measures to be taken.